MRU-CSIS-2503-202101-001/course-resources/README.md

 # Learning Outcomes

-Take a look [here](learning-outcomes.md) for the tyical outcomes for this course.
+Take a look [here](learning-outcomes.md) for the typical outcomes for this course.

 You might find [this list of concrete](target-skills.md) skills more practical to refer to.
 This is a living document that will change over the course of the course.